University Park expansion (300 Massachusetts Avenue)300 Massachusetts Avenue, Cambridge, MA

 Renovation and renewal

-MIT and Forest City are working together to revive and redevelop an underused section of Massachusetts Avenue, enriching the innovation district with new research and retail spaces.
+Working together, MIT and development partner Forest City revived and redeveloped an underused section of Massachusetts Avenue to enrich the innovation district with new research and retail spaces.

 Themes and priorities

-MIT has entered into an agreement with longtime development partner Forest City on a collaboration to redevelop a portion of Massachusetts Avenue – part of the 300 Massachusetts Avenue block adjacent to MIT dormitory Random Hall.
-The new mixed-use building is designed to bring significant new retail vitality to the area and provide research space to enable further growth of the Cambridge innovation cluster.
+MIT’s collaboration with longtime development partner Forest City led to the redevelopment of a portion of Massachusetts Avenue – part of the 300 Mass.
+Ave. block adjacent to MIT residence Random Hall.
+The new mixed-use building brought significant new retail vitality to the area and provides research space to enable further growth of the Cambridge innovation cluster.

-Now fully permitted, 300 Mass Ave has begun the construction phase, with completion and occupancy anticipated in early 2016.
-The research and office portions of the building will be occupied by Millennium/Takeda, a life science company located in University Park that is expanding its footprint to support a more extensive research program.
-Retail shops and restaurants will occupy nearly the entire frontage of the building – 15,000 square feet of space – along Massachusetts Avenue.
+The research and office portions of the building are occupied by Takeda, a life science company that expanded its footprint to support a more extensive research program.
+Retail shops and restaurants occupy nearly the entire frontage of the building – 15,000 square feet of space – along Massachusetts Avenue.